isnisn/smartlash/README.md

 Dashboard: Built using InfluxDB V2.
 Data Preservation: Data stored in a InfluxDB instance to be preserved over long durations.

-Sample Dashboard
-ALT
-Image failed to load

-Note: Replace with an actual image

-Data Automation
-Set triggers for alerts when the lashing force drops below a threshold.
-Finalizing the Design
-Results and Reflections
-The final project achieved its goal of detecting lashing tension.
-Future improvements could include better shielding for noise reduction and enhanced calibration routines.

-ALT
-Image failed to load

-Note: Replace with an actual image

-Video Presentation
-A video presentation link here.

 With this guide, you should be able to build and monitor a smart lashing system for onboard ship containers, ensuring cargo safety during transit.